jakearmendariz/rworm/README.md

 In the static analysis I shouldn't be using execution state and fake constant values.
 Switch that out for a name:VaryType map.

 Implement traits (generics) for constant and var type so I can treat them one way in static analysis and another in execution.

+The Pair object contains a char number, this could be used in error cases to find the actual line number associatged.
+If we have the pair, then we can rescan during error conditions to find the actual line number of the problem.